maheshkhanwalkar/blaze/README.md

 ### Project Structure

-The `blaze` source is made up of `main.rs` (the main entry point) and packages for each subcommand.
-The subcommand entry point in each package is `runner.rs`, while the other files implement the core logic
+The project consists of two main crates:

+- **blaze**: Main executable crate, which the end-user interacts with
+- **catalyst**: Core library crate that provides the underlying functionality

 ### diff
 Implements file diff functionality